 If you use the vxassist command or the VERITAS Enterprise Administrator (VEA) to create both a volume and its DCO, or the vxsnap prepare command to add a DCO to a volume, the DCO plexes are automatically placed on different disks from the data plexes of the parent volume.
 In previous releases, version 0 DCO plexes were placed on the same disks as the data plexes for convenience when performing disk group split and move operations.
-As the version 20 DCOs in VxVM 4.0 support dirty region logging (DRL) in addition to Persistent FastResync, it is preferable for the DCO plexes to be separated from the data plexes.
-This improves the performance of I/O from/to the volume, and provides resilience for the DRL logs.
+As the version 20 DCOs in VxVM 4.0 and later releases support dirty region logging (DRL) in addition to Persistent FastResync, it is preferable for the DCO plexes to be separated from the data plexes.
+This improves the I/O performance of the volume, and provides resilience for the DRL logs.